lizardfs/documentation/source/adminguide/upgrading.rst

     * Upgrade the master server

-    * Clients, chunkservers and the master server can be upgraded in any (all of them are compatible with each other), either one by one or all at once.
+    * Clients, chunkservers and the master server can be upgraded in any order (all of them are compatible with each other), either one by one or all at once.